cap-js/docs/java/working-with-cql/query-execution.md

 [Delete](./query-api#delete) operations on CDS views are resolved to the underlying entity definitions by the CAP Java runtime, if possible.
 Delete via CDS views using *join*, *union*, or *where* is not supported.

-::: warning
-[Cascading Delete](./query-execution#cascading-delete) is applied on persistence entity level, compositions that are added, changed or removed in CDS views are not considered by cascading delete.
+::: warning Cascading Delete is applied on persistence entity level Compositions that are added, changed or removed in CDS views are not considered by [cascading delete](./query-execution#cascading-delete).
 :::